-If I’m honest, these Doughnuts tasted uncannily like the Iced Lebkuchen you see in shops at Christmas but I reckon if you omit the nutmeg and stick with just the teaspoon of vanilla extract you’ll get a more authentic doughnutty flavour.
-Having said that, Bethany used to love the Lebkuchen I bought each December and I have a guilty secret that I still buy them and scoff them at night under the light of the Christmas Tree.
-Now, we can scoff them together and giggle at our naughtiness.
-This recipe makes 18 doughnuts.
+If I’m honest, these Doughnuts taste uncannily like the Iced Lebkuchen you see in shops at Christmas but I reckon if you omit the nutmeg and stick with just the teaspoon of vanilla extract you’ll get a more authentic dough nutty flavour.
+This recipe makes 18 doughnuts using a medium silicone ring doughnut mould.

 Simple to make, these baked doughnuts have a slight spice to them which makes them all the more delicious.